 More information about Supercell’s acquisition by Tencent can be obtained from the company announcement.

-The Fenwick transaction team was led by corporate lawyers Mark Stevens, Greg Roussel, Stephen Fisher, Priscila Bastazin, Brian Kelly, Maureen Montgomery, Amanda Baratz and Jeremy O’Hanlon; executive compensation and employee benefits lawyers Shawn Lampron, Marshall Mort and Hans Anderson; technology transactions lawyers Stephen Gillespie and Michael Riskin; antitrust lawyer Mark Ostrau and Ashley Walter; and tax lawyers David Forst and Michael Knobler.
+The Fenwick transaction team was led by corporate lawyers Mark Stevens, Greg Roussel, Stephen Fisher, Priscila Bastazin, Brian Kelly, Maureen Montgomery, Amanda Baratz and Jeremy O’Hanlon; executive compensation and employee benefits lawyers Shawn Lampron, Marshall Mort and Hans Anderson; technology transactions lawyers Stephen Gillespie and Michael Riskin; antitrust lawyers Mark Ostrau and Ashley Walter; and tax lawyers David Forst and Michael Knobler.

 The Fenwick team worked closely with White & Case's team in Helsinki, Finland on the transaction.